The Philly Buzz – Imbibe Magazine

 Ray’s Café & Teahouse 141 N. 9th St.; 215-922-5122

-This Chinese restaurant serves a wide selection of teas and pastries—and, incongruously enough, probably has the biggest collection of vacuum pots in the city.
+This Chinese restaurant serves a wide selection of teas and pastries—and, incongruously enough, probably has the biggest collection of vacuum coffee pots in the city.

 Remedy Tea Bar 1628 Sansom St.; 215-557-6688